SEO Siloing: What, Why, How

 For example, on the power tools site, the electric saws page might mention the gas-powered tools category with a link to that landing page within the body content.

-When you link two pages together via a text link within the content, it creates a connection between the two pages that should communicate relevance to search engines (and also directs users to a relevant page).
+When you link two pages together via a text link within the content, it creates a connection between the two pages that should communicate relevance to search engines (and also direct users to a relevant page).

 You can create entire virtual silos that mimic physical directories by strategically interlinking pages on a site.
 But it must be done carefully.
-If you interlink unrelated pages, such as the low-level electric saws page with a low-level page from a different silo, you’ve diluted the theme and blurred the lines of your virtual silos.
+If you interlink unrelated pages, such as the low-level electric saws page, with a low-level page from a different silo, you’ve diluted the theme and blurred the lines of your virtual silos.

 More on virtual siloing can be found in our SEO Guide and in our SEO silo tutorial linked to at the end of this article.